 What is the landscape?
 Who are the standard-setters for ESG disclosure?

-The International Organization of Securities Commissions (IOSCO) is driving harmonization in global sustainability reporting standards.
-It stated that it stands ready to play the same role that it did for financial reporting standards 20 years ago.
-The IOSCO Board has committed to work with the IFRSF to develop an effective system architecture for setting sustainability reporting standards under the new ISSB.
-Global sustainability reporting standards can serve as a “baseline for consistent and comparable approaches to mandatory sustainability-related disclosures across jurisdictions”.
+The International Organization of Securities Commissions (IOSCO) is an important player in global sustainability reporting standards.
+It stands ready to play the same role it did for financial reporting standards 20 years ago.
+The IOSCO Board has committed to work with the IFRSF to develop an effective system architecture for setting sustainability reporting standards under a new ISSB.
+It sees this as a route to developing sustainability reporting standards that can serve as a “baseline for consistent and comparable approaches to mandatory sustainability-related disclosures across jurisdictions”.

 There are also important developments at the jurisdictional level.

-- In the US, the SEC consulted on climate-related disclosures in March 2021 and issued a proposed rule The Enhancement and Standardization of Climate-related Disclosures for Investors on 21 March 2022.
+- In the US, the SEC has recently consulted on climate-related disclosures.
 Furthermore, the US President’s international climate finance plan explicitly includes a commitment for the US to support and shape the work being undertaken by the IFRSF and IOSCO towards “consistent, comparable, and reliable climate-related financial disclosures”.
 The SEC is co-chair of IOSCO’s Technical Expert Group charged with undertaking technical work to assess the viability of the IFRSF’s sustainability reporting standards initiative

 See Appendix for a timeline and details on the organizations referenced.